austinkao91/rails_lite_combined/README.md

 # rails\_lite\_combined

-An MVC web server built from scratch using WEBrick, ruby, and SQLite3.
+In order to deepen my understanding of Rails, I reconstructed a good number of Rail's features from scratch including, but not limited to, ActiveRecord methods, model associations, and session/flash.
+This entire project is completed using WEBrick, Ruby, and SQLite3.

 A simple cat application can be run by cloning this repository, navigating to the start_server folder and running

     ruby server_index.rb

 in the command console.
-The application can be quickly viewed by entering localhost:3000 into your browser.
+The application can then be viewed by entering localhost:3000 into your browser.

 **Challenges:**